aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/chart-entities/trend-line/_index.md

 ```

 ## **Add Custom Line**
-Aspose.Slides for Java provides a simple API to add custom lines in a $chart-> To add a simple plain line to a selected slide of the presentation, please follow the steps below:
+Aspose.Slides for Java provides a simple API to add custom lines in a chart.
+To add a simple plain line to a selected slide of the presentation, please follow the steps below:

 - Create an instance of [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class
 - Obtain the reference of a slide by using its Index